faisaladnanpeltops/s-k8-proxy-rebuild/stable-src/README.md

 Login to the docker registry from the terminal before running below commands to push the images to docker registry.

-Below is example command to login to the docker registry(dockerhub)
+Below is example command to login to a docker registry(dockerhub)

 `docker login -u <username> -p <password>`